A species-rich wildflower meadow

 Promoting sustainability

 We have a Green Impact group which involves Fellows, staff and students in promoting sustainably focused work.
 The group meet on a termly basis and report on their activities at staff briefings.
-Their work has been recognised with the Oxford Sustainability Green Impact Bronze Award.
-A sustainability workshop is planned to enable us to think collectively as a College what we can and should be doing.
+Their work has been recognised with the Oxford Sustainability Green Impact Gold Award.

 Merton is part of the Conference of Colleges Environmental Sustainability working group, which published its report on existing college sustainability initiatives in May; we continue to work with other colleges across Oxford to share details of existing and planned sustainability initiatives.